-When indifference is allowed, finding a Pareto optimal allocation is not as straightforward as for strict preferences.
-For example, one may consider breaking the ties randomly and then applying SDM.
-This approach, unfortunately, may produce an allocation that is not Pareto optimal (see beginning of Section~\ref{sec:sdt-aug}).
-Few works in the literature considered extensions of SDM to the case where agents' preferences may include ties.
-However Bogomolnaia and Moulin \cite{BM-2004} and Svensson \cite{Svensson} provide an implicit extension of SDM (in the former case for \emph{dichotomous preferences}\footnote{An agent's preference list is \emph{dichotomous} if it comprises a single tie containing all acceptable objects.}) but do not describe how one may actually implement the algorithm.
+Few works in the literature have considered extensions of SDM to the case where agents' preferences may include ties.
+However Bogomolnaia and Moulin \cite{BM-2004} and Svensson \cite{Svensson} provide an implicit extension of SDM (in the former case for \emph{dichotomous preferences}\footnote{An agent's preference list is \emph{dichotomous} if it comprises a single tie containing all acceptable objects.}) but do not give an explicit description of an algorithm.
 Aziz et al.\ \cite{ABH-2013} provide an explicit extension for a more general class of problems, including HA.
 Pareto optimal matchings in HA can also be found by reducing to the HM setting~\cite{JM12}, which involves creating dummy objects as endowments for the agents.
-This enables us to utilize one of the aforementioned algorithms \cite{JM12,P-2013,Saban-Sethuraman} to find a Pareto optimal matching in the core.
+This allows one of the aforementioned algorithms for HM \cite{JM12,P-2013,Saban-Sethuraman} to be utilised to find a Pareto optimal matching in the core.
 However the reduction increases the instance size, and in particular the number of agents $\numagents$ and the maximum length of a tie in any agent's preference list.
 Consequently, even the fastest truthful Pareto optimal mechanism for HM, that of Saban and Sethuraman~\cite{Saban-Sethuraman}, has time complexity no better than $O(n_1^3)$ in the worst case.